meloneng/generalmess/README.md

 ### General mess of code or other.
-Using this repository for solving code contests or just curiosity.
+Using this repository for solving code contests, just curiosity or general studying.